CrossTheRoadElec/Phoenix5-Documentation/source/ch08_BringUpCAN.rst

 Power up and check LEDs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you haven't already, power up the platform (robot, bench setup, etc) and confirm LEDs are illuminated (at all) on all devices.
+If you haven't already, power up the platform (robot, bench setup, etc.) and confirm LEDs are illuminated (at all) on all devices.

 You may find many of them are blinking or “blipping” red (no communication).